joaccocaballero/ToDoListFront/README.md

 ## How to run this project locally
 This is a React based app.
 A .env.example.txt file is provided in order to set the API_URL (http://localhost:8080/).
-Once done, rename that file to .env and run:
+Once done, rename that file to '.env' and run:

 ```
 npm install